Frequently Asked Questions

 How do I order training packs for an upcoming Riverfly training day?

-Please order training packs via email to KHadwin@fba.org.uk at least three weeks in advance.
+Co-ordinators have access to an online platform for ordering kits through the FBA website.
+If you don’t have the link for this, e-mail info@riverflies.org.
+Packs should be ordered at least three weeks in advance.
 Packs come in two formats: the e-version is £10 each + p&p and includes files to print and collate.
 Or we can send full packs, costing £20 each + p&p, where we will print and collate everything for you.

 Where do I order Riverfly monitoring kits from?